-Eaquals Online welcomed just under 1,000 participants to the online training sessions which ran over two days on 23^{rd} & 24^{th} October 2020.
+Eaquals Online welcomed just under 1,000 participants to the online training sessions which ran over two days on 16th & 17th of April 2021.

-The event was officially opened by Eaquals Executive Director, Lou McLaughlin, and Eaquals Chair, Justin Quinn, who both reflected on the challenges of 2020 and the impact of the pandemic on the international education sector.
+The event was officially opened by Eaquals Executive Director, Lou McLaughlin, and Eaquals Chair, Thom Kiddle, who both reflected on the ongoing challenges as a result of the pandemic and the continued response throughout the sector.

-The programme for Eaquals Online focused on providing input, support, training, discussion options and case studies around 4 strands that are of great relevance: Pastoral Care in Times of Crisis, Crisis Management, Teaching & Learning Online, and Looking Forward.
-The sessions were linked together so that each provided an overview of the theory and worked through this to the more practical and experiential reports from Eaquals members by means of their case studies.
+The programme for Eaquals Online focused on providing input, support, training, discussion options and case studies around 4 strands that are of great relevance: Pastoral Care Online, Adapting Management for 2021 Needs, Eaquals@30: Then & Now, The Classroom in 2021, and Voices & Insights.
+The sessions were linked together so that each provided an overview of the theory and worked through this to the more practical and experiential reports from Eaquals members by means of their shared experiences and panel discussions.